 The black dial is finished with a hobnail pattern that echoes the bezel, while the minute and seconds hands are in orange, since they are the most crucial indications in a dive watch – the minute hand tracks the time underwater, while the seconds hand demonstrates the watch is running.

 The same movement found in the integrated-bracelet Series 8 831, the cal.
-9051 is a relatively thin movement based on a longstanding Miyota calibre.
+9051 is a relatively thin movement that shares the basic architecture of the 9000-series family of movements but with upgraded features, resulting in the cal.
+9051 having substantially better accuracy.

 Because the balance spring and escapement are made of non-magnetic alloys, the cal.
 9051 has a higher-than-average magnetism resistance of 16,000 A/m, enough to ensure that magnetic fields generated by everyday electronic devices like smartphones and tablets do not affect timekeeping.